-The combination of hurdles applied during the production of a raw milk product contributes to the total cumulative reduction achieved by the process.
+The combination of hurdles applied during production contributes to the total cumulative reduction achieved by the process.
 Two major areas identified for the control of pathogens in raw milk cheese are during acidification and the maturation/ripening stage, during which time the intrinsic characteristics of the cheese come in to play.
-The raw milk product and manufacturing protocol needs to be well described and characterised as part of the validation process in order to identify the measures contributing to pathogen reduction and how they are achieved.
+The product and manufacturing protocol need to be well described and characterised as part of the validation process in order to identify the measures contributing to pathogen reduction and how they are achieved.